Davdonoso/apiTasksRest-backEnd/README.md

   project.
 The actions available are "model", "controller", "route", "all"
 - **config**: Runs `express config` to config the date of your project.

-### Project Structure

-    ├── src
-    │   ├── app.js          # Express app configuration
-    │   ├── models          # Data models
-    │   ├── controllers     # Route controllers
-    │   ├── routes          # Application routes
-    ├── .env                # Environment variables
-    ├── index.js            # Server creation and configuration
-    ├── package.json        # Project metadata and dependencies

-### Contributing

-Feel free to submit issues and pull requests to improve the project.
-For major changes, please open an issue first to discuss what you would like to change.

-### License

-This project is licensed under the ISC License - see the LICENSE file for details.